 Knoxville, Tennessee: The SunsphereOpened on May 1, 1982 as part of the Knoxville World's Fair.
-Its tower was originally painted blue so that gold reflector ball on top would appear more sunlike.
+Abandoned in 1999, restored and reopened in 2007.
+Its tower was originally painted blue so that the gold ball on top would appear more sunlike.

 - 810 Clinch Ave., Knoxville, TN